sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/lie/integrable.rst

     \end{aligned}

 These are both weakly holomorphic modular forms.
-Any linear combination of these two is also a weakly holomorphic modular form, for example we may replace `\tau` by `\tau/2` in our previous identity and get
+Any linear combination of these two is also a weakly holomorphic modular form.
+For example we may replace `\tau` by `\tau/2` in our previous identity and get

 ..
 MATH::